Letterbook/Sandcastles/readme.md

 # Contributing

 Please contribute!
 There's so much fedi software out there!
 If you build or host some sort of fedi server, it would be so helpful for you to share some configurations that make it easy to spin up a test instance of that software in the sandbox.
 In the absence of a reference implementation or a test suite, this kind of integration sandbox might be our best resource for building new apps and improving cross-app federation support.

+I no longer have ready access to a Windows machine.
+I'll do what I can to maintain Windows compatibility, but help is appreciated.